muskanmanav16/disgenet/README.md

 ## Authors and acknowledgment
 Author - Muskan Manav

-Special mentions to my colleagues and instructor - Christian Ebeling for their constant support and guidance.
+Special mentions to my instructor - Christian Ebeling for their constant support and guidance.